microsoft/presidio/docs/samples/deployments/data-factory/presidio-data-factory.md

 Note that:
 Two keys are read from Azure Storage and imported to Azure Key Vault, the account Access Token and a SAS token, using ARM template built in [functions](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/template-functions): [listAccountSas](https://docs.microsoft.com/en-us/rest/api/storagerp/storageaccounts/listaccountsas) and [listKeys](https://docs.microsoft.com/en-us/rest/api/storagerp/storageaccounts/listkeys).

+### About this Solution Template

+This template gets a collection of JSON documents from a file on GitHub.
+It then extracts one of the text fields of the document and saves it to a text file on a temporary folder in the storage account (un-anonymized content).
+It then runs a spark notebook job that anonymizes the content of the files in that folder and saves the result as csv files on the destination store.

+The template contains seven activities:

+* **GetDataSet** - Copy the dataset from GitHub to the first folder on the Azure Storage blob container (/dataset).
+* **GetSASToken** - Get the SAS token from Azure Key Vault.
+This will be used later for writing to the blob container.
+* **LoadSet** -  Loads the dataset into the Azure Data Factory memory for processing in a for-each loop.
+* **SaveBlobs** - Is a For-Each loop activity.
+It includes a clause which is executed for each document in the array.
+* **UploadBlob** - Saves the text file on a temporary container on the target Azure Blob Storage
+* **GetSecret** - Get the storage account secret from Azure Key Vault.
+This will be used later for accessing the blob container from databricks
+* **Presidio-Anonymize** - Is a databricks spark job which runs presidio on the temporary storage container. the result of this job is a new container (/output) with csv files that contain the anonymized text.